2008 Noida double murder case: The apartment

-The 1300 sq. ft. apartment had 3 bedrooms(including servants' room), a drawing-dining room and a servants' quarters, where Hemraj slept.
+The 1300 sq. ft. apartment had 3 bedrooms (including servants' room), a drawing-dining room and a servants' quarters, where Hemraj slept.
 Rajesh and Nupur slept in the master bedroom, while Aarushi slept in an adjacent room.
 Hemraj's room had a separate entry from outside the apartment; it also opened into the apartment from inside.

 The entrance to the Talwars' apartment at Jalvayu Vihar had three doors: the outermost grill gate, a middle mesh door, and the innermost wooden door.
 The middle door and the wooden door were attached to the same frame Hemraj's room had two doors - one door opened inside the apartment, and the other door was located between the two grill doors.
 The Talwars had the outermost gate removed a year after the murders.

 Discovery of Aarushi's body

-On 16 May 2008, the family's housemaid Bharati Mandal (35) rang their doorbell around 6 am.
+On 16 May 2008, the family's maid Bharati Mandal (35) rang their doorbell around 6 am.
 She had been employed six days earlier.
 Every day, Hemraj Banjade would open the door for her, as Nupur and Rajesh were late risers, but this time, nobody opened the door even after she rang a second time.
 She later stated that she tried pushing the outermost gate, but it did not open.

 After Bharati rang the doorbell a third time, Nupur opened the innermost wooden door.
 Speaking through the mesh of the middle grill door, she told Bharati that this door was locked from outside.
 She asked Bharati about the whereabouts of Hemraj.
 When Bharati said that she had no idea, Nupur remarked that Hemraj must have gone outside to fetch milk and must have locked the door from outside.
 She asked Bharati to wait outside until Hemraj returned.
 Bharati did not want to wait and asked Nupur to throw the duplicate keys.
 Nupur asked her to go downstairs so that she could throw the keys to her from the balcony.

 Nupur then called Hemraj's mobile phone, but the call was abruptly cut.
 When she tried calling him again, the phone appeared to have been switched off.
 When Bharati reached downstairs, Nupur asked her to go back and check if the door was just latched, not locked.
 Bharati insisted that Nupur throw the keys anyway, so that she wouldn't have to take the stairs again, in case the door was locked.
 Nupur then threw the keys down to Bharati.